 An apple a day to keep aging brains sharp

 You’ve heard the saying, “An apple a day keeps the doctor away.”
-Well, new research may have not only proven the truth in the adage but done so with a bang… especially when it comes to aging brains.
+Well, new research may not only have proven the truth of the adage but done so with a bang… especially when it comes to aging brains.

-In fact, according to a study from German Center for Neurodegenerative Diseases, the phytonutrients found in apples could hold secrets to fueling the stem cells in the brain to support the growth of neurons in areas related to learning and memory.
+In fact, according to a study from the German Center for Neurodegenerative Diseases, the phytonutrients found in apples could hold the key to fueling brain stem cells and supporting the growth of neurons in areas related to learning and memory.

 As effective as exercise for neurogenesis